 Under Section 260 of the Office of Thrift Supervision (OTS) Examination Handbook, savings associations were allowed to create an SVA in lieu of taking a charge-off to record a confirmed loss associated with a loan when the institution determines that it is likely that the amount of the loss classification will change due to possible changes in future market conditions.
 In contrast, the Call Report instructions and the banking agencies' policies regarding loss classifications require a charge-off for all confirmed losses and do not allow the creation or use of an SVA.
-Thus, the creation of SVAs is not permitted after December 31, 2011, and the use of SVAs was to be discontinued when savings associations adopted and started to file the Call Report beginning as of March 31, 2012.
-Accordingly, each SVA reported in a savings association's TFR for December 31, 2011, was required to be eliminated in the first quarter of 2012 before the association filed its March 2012 Call Report by directly reducing the recorded investment in the related loan by the amount of the SVA for that loan.
-The accounting entries to eliminate these SVAs should have been accomplished by debiting the SVA account and crediting the recorded investment in the related loans effective as of January 1, 2012.
+Thus, the creation of SVAs will no longer be permitted after December 31, 2011, and the use of SVAs should be discontinued when savings associations adopt and start to file the Call Report beginning in 2012.
+Accordingly, each SVA reported in a savings association's TFR for December 31, 2011, must be eliminated in the first quarter of 2012 before the association files its March 2012 Call Report by directly reducing the recorded investment in the related loan by the amount of the SVA for that loan.
+The accounting entries to eliminate these SVAs should be accomplished by debiting the SVA account and crediting the recorded investment in the related loans effective as of January 1, 2012.
 The accounting entries for the elimination of these SVAs should not be reported in a savings association's Call Reports for 2012 nor should they trigger the filing of an amended TFR for December 31, 2011.
-In other words, SVAs were permitted to be reported in the December 31, 2011, TFR, but are not permitted in the March 31, 2012, or subsequent Call Reports.
+In other words, SVAs are permitted to be reported in the December 31, 2011, TFR, but not in the March 31, 2012, Call Report.

-SVAs were presumed to represent confirmed losses that must be charged off unless an institution was able to demonstrate that certain SVAs instead represented loan loss allowances for individually impaired loans measured in accordance with ASC Subtopic 310-10 (formerly FASB Statement No. 114, "Accounting by Creditors for Impairment of a Loan").
-In that situation, such loss allowances should have been transferred to the allowance for loan and lease losses as of January 1, 2012.
+SVAs are presumed to represent confirmed losses that must be charged off unless an institution can demonstrate that certain SVAs instead represent loan loss allowances for individually impaired loans measured in accordance with ASC Subtopic 310-10 (formerly FASB Statement No. 114, "Accounting by Creditors for Impairment of a Loan").
+In that situation, such loss allowances should be transferred to the allowance for loan and lease losses as of January 1, 2012.
 Any amounts so transferred should be reported in Schedule RI-B, part II, item 6, "Adjustments," and itemized and described in Schedule RI-E, item 6, in each quarterly Call Report for 2012.
 For further guidance provided to savings associations related to SVAs at an OCC telephone seminar on October 13, 2011, see slides 15 through 26.